Will Fyffe: Early life and career

-I Belong To Glasgow
+"I Belong to Glasgow"

 It was when Fyffe wrote and recorded the song "I Belong to Glasgow" that he became a worldwide star.
 According to Albert Mackie's The Scotch Comedians (1973), Fyffe found the inspiration for the song from a drunk he met at Glasgow Central Station.
 The drunk was "genial and demonstrative" and "laying off about Karl Marx and John Barleycorn with equal enthusiasm".
-Fyffe asked him: "Do you belong to Glasgow?" and the man replied: "At the moment, at the moment, Glasgow belongs to me."
+Fyffe asked him "Do you belong to Glasgow?", and the man replied "At the moment, at the moment, Glasgow belongs to me."

-The song is believed to have been written in 1920 although it is unclear if it was first released that year.
-A known release of the song in 1921 shows it as a "B" side to "I'm 94 To-Day".
-The song was released as an "A" side in 1927.
+The song is believed to have been written in 1920, but it is unclear if it was first released that year.
+A known release of the song in 1921 shows it as a B side to "I'm 94 To-Day".
+The song was released as an A side in 1927.

 He was so popular that the Empire Theatre in Glasgow ran a 'Will Fyffe' competition, with dozens of entrants singing "I Belong to Glasgow".
-Heavily disguised as himself, Fyffe entered the competition for a bet, but he could only win second prize.
-According to theatre manager and historian, W. J. MacQueen-Pope: "Will Fyffe was a man of great honesty and integrity", and this comes across in his songs when heard today.
+Heavily disguised as himself, Fyffe entered the competition for a bet, but he only won the second prize.
+According to theatre manager and historian, W. J. MacQueen-Pope: "Will Fyffe was a man of great honesty and integrity", and these traits comes across in his songs when heard today.

-It was by falling from a hotel room window that Fyffe met his death.
+Fyffe died by falling from a hotel room window.
 After an operation on his right ear in 1947, Fyffe went to recuperate at his own hotel in St Andrews.
 One night, he fell from the window of his suite and was taken to the local cottage hospital, where he later died.

 Fyffe was buried in his adopted home city of Glasgow, at Lambhill Cemetery, three days later.

-Fyffe was survived by a son, Will Fyffe Jr. (1927–2008), a musical director who wrote a musical about his father's life, and a daughter, Eileen.
+Fyffe was survived by a son Will Fyffe Jnr (1927–2008), a musical director who wrote a musical about his father's life, and a daughter, Eileen.